COMMITTEE APPLICATIONS

-WMGF staff consists of a full-time project coordinator and three student garden facilitators (for the Community Garden, Sustainable Arts Garden, and Native Beds).
-The staff team works closely with the WMGF Committee to guide students & staff through the process of proposing a project, ensures implementation of projects after funding, and works to care for on-going WMGF projects.
+WMGF staff consists of a full-time project coordinator and three student garden facilitators who manage the Community Garden, Sustainable Arts Garden, and campus Native Beds.
+The WMGF team works closely with the WMGF Committee to guide grant recipients through project proposals, implementation, and ongoing WMGF project care.

 Four Students Posing for a Group Photo after a Trash Pick Up